List of festivals in Nigeria: Lagos Book and Art Festival (LABAF)

-The Lagos Book and Art Festival (LABAF) is an annual arts festival founded in 1999 by the Committee for Relevant Art (CORA), a Nigerian-based cultural organisation.
-LABAF features a number of different activities including pre-festival activities like book treks and other major festival activities including musical performances, book readings, film screenings, a publishers’ forum], book and art exhibitions, panel discussions, colloquiums, symposiums, book presentations, cultural exhibitions, book reviews, a green festival and more events.
-The festival also enables the participation of students of primary and secondary schools and universities in Nigeria by introducing competition and mentoring opportunities for them.
-The festival also selects different books yearly that are featured as Books of the Festival and form part of the festival's discourse for that year.
+The Lagos Book and Art Festival (LABAF) is an annual arts festival founded in 1999 by the Committee for Relevant Art (CORA), a Nigeria-based cultural organization.
+LABAF features pre-festival activities, including book treks, musical performances, book readings, film screenings, a publishers’ forum, book and art exhibitions, panel discussions, colloquia, symposia, book presentations, cultural exhibitions, book reviews, a green festival, and other events.
+The festival also encourages participation by students in primary and secondary schools and universities in Nigeria by introducing competitions and mentoring opportunities.
+LABAF selects different books yearly that are featured as Books of the Festival and form part of the festival's discourse for that year.